turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 ### Environment Setup

-For this project you need to have setup:
+For this project you need to have access to:

 * Ruby 2.4
 * Ruby's Bundler gem

+If you're using Learn.co, these are already set up for you.

 ### File/Folder Structure

 Let's start our project with the minimum and build up from there.
-We need:
+We should:

-* to create a project folder
+* create a project folder name `ideabox`
+* move your terminal into that folder by running `cd ideabox`
-* to add a file called `Gemfile` in that project folder
+* create a file named `Gemfile` in that project folder
-* to add a file called `app.rb`  in that project folder
+* create a file named `app.rb`  in that project folder
-* to add a file called `config.ru` in that project folder
+* create a file named `config.ru` in that project folder

 ### `Gemfile`

 The `Gemfile` is used to express the dependencies of our application.
-We need the Sinatra library for our app to work, so we add it to the `Gemfile`:
+Note that the filename is just `Gemfile` with no extension.
+We want the Sinatra library for our app to work, so open the `Gemfile` and add these lines:

 ```ruby
 source 'https://rubygems.org'